Brother Louie (Modern Talking song)

 "Brother Louie" is a song by German pop duo Modern Talking, released as the lead single from their third studio album, Ready for Romance (1986).
 It was their fourth consecutive single to top the German Singles Chart, after "You're My Heart, You're My Soul", "You Can Win If You Want" and "Cheri, Cheri Lady".

 Background

 "Brother Louie" was released on 27 January 1986 and it reached No. 1 on 3 March 1986 in Germany.
 The single spent four weeks at the top and total of 17 weeks on the German chart.
-In the United Kingdom, it peaked at No. 4 in the charts and went silver for shipments in excess of 250,000 units.
+In the United Kingdom, it peaked at No. 4 in the charts on 24 August 1986 for two consecutive weeks and went silver for shipments in excess of 250,000 units.
 "Brother Louie" was also certified silver in France for selling over 250,000 units.

 It is believed that the song was written by Dieter Bohlen about producer Luis Rodríguez, as he was a close associate of Bohlen and worked on many of the Modern Talking songs.

 In 1998, not long after the duo's reunion, a remixed version of the single was released, titled "Brother Louie '98".
 The single, released in a new sleeve, was also successful.
 It went gold in France for selling over 250,000 units.
+"Brother Louie" became a popular song in North Korea, due to the North Korean orchestra Pochonbo Electronic Ensemble making a cover of the song.